fictiont/assignment-php/README.md

 #### 3. Bring application up
 - Make sure that Docker is running
 - Navigate to the project folder using a Terminal
 - Run the `sudo ./app-init/init.sh` script to bring the app online.
-Script needed to be run as sudo, since it needs an access to files created by docker compose which have root permissions by default.
+Script needed to be run as sudo, since it needs an access to files created by docker compose which have root permissions by default and also it created openssl certs.

 #### 4. Accessing the MySQL database
 The environment includes the `phpmyadmin` tool.
 In order to access it, use the http://127.0.0.1:8080 URL.
 Use `mysql` as the Server name, `root` as the User and password you set before in .env file.